biati-digital/alfred-calculate-anything/README.md

 <img src="./assets/currency.gif">
 </p>

+### Currency Modifiers

+When a result is displayed you can use action modifiers to copy the value in different formats:

+- **Enter**
+Press enter to copy the value with format for exaple: 2,376.54
+- **Command**
+Press command + enter to copy the value without format for exaple: 2376.54
+- **option + enter**
+Press option + enter to copy the value of 1 for example: 23.76

 ### Currency Options

 By default the workflow will use exchangerates api to make the conversion, exchangerates has only support for 32 currencies, if you need support for all the currencies that this worflow includes you need to get a FREE API Key from [https://fixer.io](https://fixer.io) it takes less than a minute.